Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 You can record movies at full HD quality with this camera, and Olympus’ designers gave the TG4 a dedicated movie recording button to simplify the process of recording videos.

-The Olympus Stylus Tough TG4 represents a significant step up from past Stylus Tough models in terms of tough features, image resolution, and design.
+We put this Olympus Tough TG-4 review together to show you exactly what this model has to offer.
+Simply put the Olympus Stylus Tough TG4 represents a significant step up from past Stylus Tough models in terms of tough features, image resolution, and design.
 It offers helpful wireless features, including built-in GPS and WiFi.
 And its strong battery life helps to make those wireless features actually useful, as you won’t exhaust the battery trying to send a few pictures using WiFi.
 But this model’s image quality is more like you’d expect to find in one of the best digital cameras under $200, meaning you’re paying a premium to have the waterproof and tough capabilities in the TG4.
 As long as you need a tough camera that’ll survive the harsh conditions in which you’re using it, and you don’t need to make large prints, the TG4 will work well for you.